 The West Coast League will begin its thirteenth season in 2017 with the Knights leading the west's premier summer college wood-bat league in total wins after twelve years with 386 regular-season victories; Wenatchee is second with 343 wins.

 After 17 years based in the Portland metro area, the team relocated to Corvallis, Oregon in 2007, changed its name from the Aloha Knights to Corvallis Knights and started play at Goss Stadium, the home of the 2006 & 2007 national champion Oregon State Beavers.

-Corvallis has shown remarkable growth off the field, and enjoyed consistent success on the diamond, since relocating from Gresham for the 2007 season.
+Corvallis has shown remarkable growth off the field and enjoyed consistent success on the diamond since relocating from Gresham for the 2007 season.

-On the diamond, the Knights won their third straight WCL West Division title, set a WCL regular-season record for wins with 38, won another West Divisional Series and appeared in their third consecutive WCL Championship Series.
+That attendance mark was shattered in 2009 as the Knights drew 30,064 fans for an average of 911 per game.
+The Knights also set a new WCL and Goss Stadium single-game attendance record with a crowd of 3,506 on July 3rd.
+On the diamond, the Knights won their third straight WCL West title, set a WCL regular-season record for wins with 38, won another West Divisional Series and appeared in their third consecutive WCL Championship Series.
 However, Corvallis was thwarted in its repeat quest as Wenatchee swept the Knights.

-In 2010, the Knights won their fourth consecutive WCL West Division title, posted the league's best record (31-17) for a third straight year and broke their franchise total attendance and per game average marks drawing 30,888 fans and 996 a game.
+In 2010, the Knights won their fourth straight WCL West Division title, posted the league's best record (31-17) for a third straight year and broke their franchise total attendance and per game average marks drawing 30,888 fans and 996 a game.

-Over 23 years of competition, the club has registered a .695 overall winning percentage and won several championships including the granddaddy of them all - the semi-pro NBC World Series.
+Over 27 years of competition, the club has registered a .691 overall winning percentage and won several championships including the granddaddy of them all - the semi-pro NBC World Series.